 Despite hardships and the scarcity of key ingredients in Cuba, Cuban chefs have continued to create.
 Cuban-American chefs Alain Rivas, Jaime de Rosa and James Beard Award winner, Douglas Rodriguez are leading culinary tours to Cuba.
 New paladares crop up with increasing frequency.
 Havana restaurants are coming into their own and attracting international attention.
 And prices have not reached those of similar restaurants elsewhere.

 Havana restaurants will surprise and delight you with their quality and tasty, innovative cuisine.
-You can also find tasty dishes at these 8 Havana cafes.

 Have you had Cuban food?
 Where?
 Share your stories.